Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 This budgeting approach is commonly used when responding to RFPs (Request for Proposals).
 Essentially, the client has a fixed requirement (“build a website with a checkout option”) and a fixed budget to accomplish it.

-On paper, this budgeting approach should work well for everyone.
+On paper, this project budgeting process should work well for everyone.
 The client wants X; you know how to deliver X. Based on your experience, you offer a quote for delivering it - a 20% profit margin included.

-However, as experienced project managers will tell you, client requirements change over time.
+However, as an experienced budget project manager will tell you, client requirements change over time.
 They want new features but are committed to the fixed price you calculated initially.
 Eventually, you eat into your profit margins to deliver the project and keep the client happy.